Additional Info for High School Students

 - Consider entering a Health Occupation Student Organization (HOSA) if available.

-- Start ordering college catalogs from institutions that offer the health career of your choice.
+- Start Start exploring college websites that offer the health career of your choice.

 - Practice taking Preliminary Scholastic Aptitude Test (PSAT).